 The service provides administration, customer support and consulting for Learn@UW, the suite of evolving teaching and learning technologies that enable the creation of effective learning environments.

-The Teaching & Research Application Development (TRAD) service partners with instructors, researchers and campus staff to conceptualize, design and implement innovative custom software solutions and library applications.
+The Teaching & Research Application Development (TRAD) service partners with instructors, researchers and campus staff to conceptualize, design and implement innovative custom software solutions.
 We specialize in supporting campus teaching, learning and research ideas.

 The MyUW-Madison Academic Application Development (MUMAA) service works with instructors, advisors, researchers and other partners to design, implement and support innovative solutions in My UW-Madison, the hub of our online community.

 Our service includes the Information Technology Academy (ITA), which serves the Madison, Oneida and Lac du Flambeau communities.
 In alignment with the UW-Madison’s Diversity Framework, ITA is a pre-college initiative aimed at enhancing diversity at UW-Madison and in the IT profession by increasing access to technology, enhancing educational opportunities and providing leadership development for diverse students.